Updated on 21 January 2021

 For the very first time, the port town of Cherbourg will host the final stage of the Rolex Fastnet Race in August 2021.
+More than 400 boats will leave the port of Cowes on August 8th and follow a route finishing in Cherbourg located in the west of Normandy.
 With the town welcoming hundreds of sailors and promising a wealth of entertainment for its visitors, watching the finish of this popular ocean race looks set to be a real visual spectacle.

 8. IT’S brimming with culture

 2021 will mark the 200th anniversary of the birth of Gustave Flaubert, one of the major figures of French literature, who was born and spent most of his life in Normandy.
 Many events will take place across the region throughout the year to celebrate the life and work of the writer.